Harvard Extension Courses in Government

 This course prepares students for advanced study, writing, and research in national security.
 This course explores the national security system and policy processes that drive and inform decision making.
 Readings span current affairs and historical cases to illustrate dynamics of strategic decision making.
 Assignments include the development of practical tools and skills most frequently used in national security settings such as memos, briefings, and working group presentations.
 There is individual and in-class group work that simulates the experience of real-world practitioners working in national security from the front lines of the military, intelligence community, and civilian workforce to top level decision making inside the White House.

-Prerequisites: Registration is limited to officially admitted candidates in Master of Liberal Arts, government or international relations, capstone track, who are in their penultimate semester.
+Prerequisites: Registration is limited to officially admitted candidates in Master of Liberal Arts, government or international relations, who are in their penultimate semester.
 Prospective candidates and students with pending admission applications are not eligible.
-Candidates must be in good academic standing and in the process of successfully completing all degree requirements except the capstone, GOVT E-599b, which they must enroll in the upcoming spring term as their final course.
+Candidates must be in good academic standing, have completed the engaging in scholarly conversation series (if required), and be in the process of successfully completing all other degree requirements.
+Candidates must enroll in the capstone, GOVT E-599b, in the upcoming spring term as their one and only final course (no other course registration is allowed simultaneously with the capstone).
 Candidates who do not meet these degree requirements are dropped from the course.

 GOVT E-597a Section 1 (16632)